Productivity

 2. Check the agenda before the meeting

 Ideally, the agenda should be prepared collaboratively.
 Each participant should be able to contribute to the agenda item for which they are responsible.
 If you do this in your organization, the writer should check the content of the agenda before the day of the meeting.
-This way, he or she will have in mind the topics to be covered and the order in which they will be discussed.
-By checking the agenda, the writer will keep in mind the main theme of the meeting and will probably be able to optimize the writing of the minutes.
+This way, they will have a clearer understanding of the meeting notes and will be able to optimize the writing of the minutes.

 3. Sum up the essence of the discussions